 What to do about it in the moment: Take a deep breath and walk off the emotions.
 When you’re trying to get rid of debt, guilt and shame will only get you so far.
 Immerse yourself in some Brené Brown and leave the past in the past.

 A step in the right direction: Set up a budget.
-You’ll make sure your debt is paid on a pace that aligns with your priorities, you’ll still have enough to pay your bills, and you can give yourself some wiggle room on spending without any guilt or shame.
+You’ll make sure your debt is paid on a pace that aligns with your priorities, you’ll still have enough to pay your bills, and you can give yourself some wiggle room on spending without feeling stressed.

 It’s normal to feel anxious whenever you’re handling money and finances.
-Surprising no one, there’s a correlation between high credit card debt and anxiety.
+Surprising no one, there’s a correlation between high credit card debt and anxiety or depression.
 Because it’s so stressful and such a source of discomfort, some people, unconsciously or not, tend to put it off altogether.
+As it turns out, avoidance isn’t a great strategy for dealing with debt and mental health.

 What it looks like: Waiting until the last minute to pay off your bills, going past the deadline and scrambling to pay with penalties.